byrn-baker/byrn-baker.github.io/_posts/2025-06-05-Nautobot-Workshop.md

   - Push configurations to Cisco devices using cisco.ios.ios_config
   - Demonstrate how source-of-truth data drives real configuration deployment

-### Part 8 - Nautobot Config Context and Custom Fields
+### Part 8 - Nautobot Config Context and Custom Fields - - Release date 7/24
 Goal: Leverage Nautobot's Config Context and Custom Fields to drive dynamic, structured configuration generation from a Git-backed source of truth.

   - Define and store structured Config Context data in Git for centralized version control